modularml/mojo/stdlib/docs/style-guide.md

 #### Column limit

-Mojo code has a column limit of 80 characters.
+Mojo code has a column limit (line length) of 80 characters.

 #### File license header